 - After you have provided the audit and CP/CPS information, you will need to tell us which root certificates are covered by these audits.

-- Select one of the root certificates that is covered by the audit statements.
+- If any of the root certificates covered by these audit statements can

-- Click on the ‘Edit’ button in the Root Case
+- Click on the “Edit” link for the Root Case to modify.

 - Enter the URLs to the test websites (valid, expired, and revoked)

 - Check that the information in the ‘Recognized CAA Domains’ and ‘Problem

 Reporting Mechanism’ fields is current and of the correct format.